Unsafe Sleep Habits in Children

 When children chase, wrestle, and roughhouse, many parents worry it's too aggressive or dangerous.
 However, rough-and-tumble play is a normal, healthy...

-Infants and toddlers can't understand words, but they absolutely sense emotional climate.
-A baby experiences their parent's anxiety as anxiety.
-A todd...
+Infants and toddlers can't understand words, but they read emotional atmosphere with extraordinary precision.
+A baby whose parent is chronically anxio...

 Rituals have power.
 A repeated sequence of actions that marks a transition—from daycare to home—helps a child's developing brain and nervous system un...